ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-How React Hooks Power Your Components: A Beginner-Friendly Look at useState and useEffect - <a href="https://medium.com/@johnsonzagazor06/how-react-hooks-power-your-components-a-beginner-friendly-look-at-usestate-and-useeffect-d1ab568acbe4?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Learning JavaScript: Start with Vanilla or Dive into Frameworks? - <a href="https://medium.com/@louistrinh/learning-javascript-start-with-vanilla-or-dive-into-frameworks-a5b5294ed877?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Okafor Johnson`**
+✍️ **posted by `Louis Trinh`**

-<blockquote>React has changed the way we build user interfaces.
-At the centre of its power are Hooks, small, flexible functions that let you “hook”…
+<blockquote>Vanilla JS is pure JavaScript, written without using any libraries or frameworks.
+Learning Vanilla JS first offers several benefits:
 Continue reading on Medium »</blockquote>

 <h3>2.
-Day 12 of 30: Implementing a Global Component in React - <a href="https://medium.com/@janetatfuta2017/day-12-of-30-implementing-a-global-component-in-react-88ca730fa9a8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Hook Form ile Form Yönetimi: Temiz, Performanslı ve Zahmetsiz - <a href="https://hakanduyar.medium.com/react-hook-form-ile-form-y%C3%B6netimi-temiz-performansl%C4%B1-ve-zahmetsiz-fb912515689f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Janet Ngozi Odoemene`**
+✍️ **posted by `Hakan Duyar`**

-<blockquote>Hey everyone 👋🏽
- Welcome to Day 12 of my 30-day journey!
+<blockquote>React Hook Form ile form yönetimini sadeleştir, performansı artır ve doğrulamaları kolayca kontrol et.
+Daha az kod, daha çok verim!
 Continue reading on Medium »</blockquote>

 <h3>3.
-How React Handles Concurrency in 2025 (and Why It Matters for You) - <a href="https://medium.com/@rahul.dinkar/how-react-handles-concurrency-in-2025-and-why-it-matters-for-you-48e0de63ddc8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Lazy Loading in React : We use but do we really understand it ? - <a href="https://medium.com/@gautampraveen351/lazy-loading-in-react-we-use-but-do-we-really-understand-it-5c7484df041d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rahul Dinkar`**
+✍️ **posted by `Gautampraveen`**

-<blockquote>Learn how React’s concurrency keeps apps fast and responsive.
-Understand transitions, deferred values, and scheduling in 2025.
+<blockquote>Lazy loading is a powerful concept in modern web development that helps improve the performance of your application.
+In this blog, I’ll…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Revolutionizing Data Fetching in Next.js: Introducing the `useCache` Hook - <a href="https://medium.com/@chamikadamith9/revolutionizing-data-fetching-in-next-js-introducing-the-usecache-hook-5b309da8bc9b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+This Week In React #257 : Navigation API, PPR, directives, micro-frontends, i18n, Storybook, Immer… - <a href="https://medium.com/@sebastienlorber/this-week-in-react-257-navigation-api-ppr-directives-micro-frontends-i18n-storybook-immer-0b18164f2b70?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chamikadamith`**
+✍️ **posted by `Seb @ ThisWeekInReact.com`**

-<blockquote>In the ever-evolving landscape of web development, performance is king.
-Next.js, the go-to React framework for building scalable…
+<blockquote>Hi everyone, Seb and Armand here! 👋
 Continue reading on Medium »</blockquote>

 <h3>5.
-Understanding JSX: The Heart of React Explained Simply - <a href="https://medium.com/@hatimkhandwawala88/understanding-jsx-the-heart-of-react-explained-simply-afda72ee8aae?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding React Fiber: The Engine Behind React’s Speed - <a href="https://javascript.plainenglish.io/understanding-react-fiber-the-engine-behind-reacts-speed-39c0ad651e72?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Prashant Dhakad`**

+<blockquote>React has always been praised for its speed and flexibility, but what truly powers this performance magic under the hood is something…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>6.
+React + MUI : Modern Kütüphanelerle Güçlü Arayüzler - <a href="https://medium.com/@melisakupeli/react-mui-modern-k%C3%BCt%C3%BCphanelerle-g%C3%BC%C3%A7l%C3%BC-aray%C3%BCzler-24c3a7ace8c6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hatim khandwawala`**
+✍️ **posted by `Melisa Küpeli`**

-<blockquote>Learn what JSX really is, how it works behind the scenes, and how to avoid common mistakes.
+<blockquote>React’in bileşen tabanlı yapısını, MUI’nin hazır tasarım sistemleriyle birleştirerek hızlı, tutarlı ve şık kullanıcı arayüzleri…
 Continue reading on Medium »</blockquote>

+<h3>7.
+Top 3 Platforms to Hire the Best React JS Assignment Helpers in 2026 - <a href="https://medium.com/@jamesadam1720/top-3-platforms-to-hire-the-best-react-js-assignment-helpers-in-2026-118c842f816d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `James`**

+<blockquote>In 2026, the demand for React JS professionals continues to grow as universities integrate this dynamic JavaScript library into computer…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-I Built My First NFT Gallery in 2 Days (And Didn’t Lose My Mind) - <a href="https://medium.com/@lorenaayarah/i-built-my-first-nft-gallery-in-2-days-and-didnt-lose-my-mind-2aae9da392c0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering React Query + TanStack Table: A Complete Guide to Building Real-World Data Tables - <a href="https://medium.com/@usmankhalidsagemode/mastering-react-query-tanstack-table-a-complete-guide-to-building-real-world-data-tables-e66d419fab4d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Laurina`**
+✍️ **posted by `Usman Khalid Sage Mode`**

-<blockquote>I built my first NFT gallery in 2 days.
-No blockchain degree, no Web3 bootcamp, just me, some API docs, and a lot of confused Googling.
+<blockquote>Building a sophisticated data table with real-time updates, optimistic UI patterns, and seamless server synchronization can be challenging…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Easy Multi-Step Form with NextJs, Shadcn and React Hook Form - <a href="https://medium.com/@iamsuman066/easy-multi-step-form-with-nextjs-shadcn-and-react-hook-form-1138200fb9e3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why I stopped building websites in WordPress and moved everything to Next.js - <a href="https://medium.com/@creelify/why-i-stopped-building-websites-in-wordpress-and-moved-everything-to-next-js-12953d7b303f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suman Shrestha`**
+✍️ **posted by `Kunwar Ahlawat`**

-<blockquote>Forms are complex, multi-step forms are even more complex.
-In this article, we will learn how we can use React Hook Form and Shadcn to…
+<blockquote>My name is Kunwar Ahlawat, and I’m a full-stack developer.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Supabase + Next.js: The Stack That’s Taking 2025 by Storm - <a href="https://javascript.plainenglish.io/supabase-next-js-the-stack-thats-taking-2025-by-storm-6bc187241b07?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React, Next.js, Node.js: How They Fit Together in a Real App - <a href="https://medium.com/@kgnio/react-next-js-node-js-how-they-fit-together-in-a-real-app-3db14124511a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zarfa Masood`**
+✍️ **posted by `Kgnio`**

-<blockquote>Not kidding, the “Nextbase” Stack is how startups ship apps in a Weekend.
+<blockquote>If you’ve been learning web development and keep hearing about React, Next.js, and Node.js — but still don’t fully get how they work…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Next.js 16 Middleware & Edge Functions: Latest Patterns in 2025 - <a href="https://medium.com/@mernstackdevbykevin/next-js-16-middleware-edge-functions-latest-patterns-in-2025-8ab2653bc9de?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+On-Device AI in the Browser with WebGPU and Next.js - <a href="https://medium.com/better-dev-nextjs-react/on-device-ai-in-the-browser-with-webgpu-and-next-js-7bef0b9d1a49?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kevin - MERN Stack Developer`**
+✍️ **posted by `Melvin Prince`**

-<blockquote>Edge computing at scale — from request interception to serverless API logic
+<blockquote>AI in the browser is no longer a buzzword.
+It is happening.
+And it is fast.
+Thanks to WebGPU and a new breed of runtimes like…
-Continue reading on Medium »</blockquote>
+Continue reading on Better Dev — NextJs/React »</blockquote>

 <h3>5.
-Revolutionizing Data Fetching in Next.js: Introducing the `useCache` Hook - <a href="https://medium.com/@chamikadamith9/revolutionizing-data-fetching-in-next-js-introducing-the-usecache-hook-5b309da8bc9b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Parsing JSON Safely in Next.js: How to Avoid Crashes and Debug Like a Pro - <a href="https://meetpan1048.medium.com/parsing-json-safely-in-next-js-how-to-avoid-crashes-and-debug-like-a-pro-5b824ba4bd7a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chamikadamith`**
+✍️ **posted by `Meet`**

-<blockquote>In the ever-evolving landscape of web development, performance is king.
-Next.js, the go-to React framework for building scalable…
+<blockquote>Let me tell you a little story: I was building a Next.js app and feeling proud of my shiny new API integration… until I clicked “Refresh”…
 Continue reading on Medium »</blockquote>

-<h3>6.
-How I Built Readmify -Because Writing READMEs Was Driving Me Crazy - <a href="https://medium.com/@oviyan007/how-i-built-readmify-because-writing-readmes-was-driving-me-crazy-e70e65e2c470?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6. next-env-safe — Type-Safe Environment Management for Next.js (with Zero Leaks) - <a href="https://medium.com/@abdiev003/next-env-safe-type-safe-environment-management-for-next-js-with-zero-leaks-5217449306e9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ali Abdiyev`**

+<blockquote>Managing environment variables in Next.js is surprisingly tricky.
+Continue reading on Medium »</blockquote>

+<h3>7.
+Next.js 15 Server Actions Tutorial — Build Full Stack Apps - <a href="https://medium.com/@cloudfullstack/next-js-15-server-actions-tutorial-build-full-stack-apps-1f1329edc9f2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Oviyan S`**
+✍️ **posted by `Cloud Full Stack`**

-<blockquote>If you’ve ever pushed a project to GitHub, you already know the rule every senior developer quietly whispers to juniors:
+<blockquote>In the past, building a full-stack app meant managing two different codebases — one for the frontend and one for the backend.
+But with…
 Continue reading on Medium »</blockquote>

 <br/>